prateekstark/retnet/README.md

 # RetNet: A Successor to Transformer for Large Language Models
 RetNet is a cutting-edge architecture designed as a foundation for large language models.
 It offers significant advantages in terms of training parallelism, low-cost inference, and overall performance.
 This repository contains the implementation of RetNet, which aims to be a strong successor to the Transformer model.
+We also implement the xPos relative positional encoding since it was used in RetNet.

 ## Installation
-Clone this repository to your local machine using:

 Make sure you have the necessary dependencies installed.
 Refer to the requirements.txt file for specific versions.

 ## Community Support
 We value community involvement and welcome your support for this project:

-Issues: Report any bugs or suggest improvements by opening an issue on GitHub.
+- Issues: Report any bugs or suggest improvements by opening an issue on GitHub.

-Feature Requests: Share your ideas for additional features through GitHub discussions.
+- Feature Requests: Share your ideas for additional features through GitHub discussions.

-Pull Requests: Contribute directly to the codebase by submitting a pull request aligned with the project's goals.
+- Pull Requests: Contribute directly to the codebase by submitting a pull request aligned with the project's goals.

-Spread the Word: Help us reach a broader audience by sharing this project on social media and with colleagues and friends.
+- Spread the Word: Help us reach a broader audience by sharing this project on social media and with colleagues and friends.

 ## Contributing